Close Menu

 Intermediate Spanish – This full-year course is a continuation of Beginning Spanish.
 Students will expand their knowledge of the language and its culture.
 After successful completion of TWO years of middle school Spanish, students have the option to exchange these two years towards ONE high school credit.

-TV Production The purpose of this full-year course is to introduce students to the basics of TV production, digital tools used in production, communication, and broadcasting skills.
-Students in this elective will assist with the creation of the school closed-circuit morning news along with other broadcasting opportunities.
-(One teacher recommendation will be required – details forthcoming.)
-Students will only be able to take a maximum of two years of TV Pro, so if they have already taken it in 6th and 7th grade they will not be allowed to take it in 8th grade.
+TV Production –The purpose of this full-year course is to introduce students to the basics of TV production, digital tools used in production, communication, and broadcasting skills.
+Students in this elective will assist with the creation of the school closed-circuit morning news along with other broadcasting opportunities. *Application Requirement

 Elective Course for all 8th Grade Students